Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Pineapple juice is higher in Manganese, yet Tomato juice is higher in Vitamin C.
+• Pineapple juice is higher in manganese, yet tomato juice is higher in vitamin C and vitamin A.

 Food varieties used in this article are Pineapple juice, canned or bottled, unsweetened, with added ascorbic acid and Tomato juice, canned, without salt added.